 A Typical Day in Badger's Life

 My devoted mum Alison comes to tend to my various needs daily (I mostly get a visit twice a day),this includes applying sun cream if it’s sunny, as I have a delicate pink muzzle, fly repellent (I have sweet itch) and of course an abundance of treats and snuggles!

-We have walkers coming through our fields and I often hear them saying ‘look at that poor horse wearing a rug in the sun!‘ If only they knew- if I didn’t I would be itchy and rubbing my poor mane and tail all away.
+We have walkers coming through our fields and I often hear them saying ‘Look at that poor horse wearing a rug in the sun!‘ If only they knew- if I didn’t, I would be itchy and rubbing my poor mane and tail all away.

 Recently I’ve been having a great time training Alison (mum) in a new game which involves her walking across two fields to see me and then following her all the way back; as I know she’s going to put me in my lovely straw filled bed with some hay and water (if I stand at the gate and look cute!).

 Alison is busy at the moment as she’s a gardener and always smells of lovely cut grass; it keeps her fit enough to look after me as I know she has to come every day at 7.30 in the morning to see me (I could set my watch by her if they made them for horses), it’s a nice warm up to her day!

-I also have to have an extensive wardrobe of rain rugs, medium weight rugs and heavy weight rugs that have to be put on according to the weather and time of year.
+I also have to have an extensive wardrobe of rugs, from rain rugs to medium-weight rugs and heavy-weight rugs that have to be put on according to the weather and time of year.
 When it gets to October I start to come into the stable every night for winter which is lovely as I’m fond of my lovely bed and when it’s time to hunker down and listen to the rain on the roof and chill out with my hooves up in comfort.